 new stash = new idea = new project

 The other day I was on the internet looking what other fellow quilters are up to and I came across a curved log cabin block.
-Log cabin is always a versatile block with many different quilt layout possibilities.
+Log cabin is always a versatile block with different quilt layout possibilities.
 But the curved log cabin block makes a nice optical illusion – it looks more like a circle than a square block.
-I just had to try out this new variant of the classical block.
+I just had to try this new variant of the classical block.
 What better could I do with the new fabrics I got!

 17 different fabrics + white background + yellow binding later :

 The result is a mini quilt measuring 19″ x 19″ with 4 curved log cabin blocks.
 This block type is ideal for a QAYG (quilt as you go) pattern, but the block should be larger, lets say at least 24″ square.
 This size is good for a cushion cover or for a throw.
 I have a few ladies attending my classes that prefer to work on larger, individual blocks and piece them first together when all blocks are quilted.
 I am starting to be an expert on QAYG patterns.
 At the moment I am revising my scribbles and feeding the computer with all the QAYG patterns I have written down in my paper notebook.

 I shall keep this mini quilt, that I have free-motion quilted with a loop pattern, as a sample for patchwork and quilting classes.
 Over the last few months I have started preparing different patchwork blocks and quilting samples to show to my patchwork and quilting pupils.

 For the next block I have pieced, I added one more strip.
 Piecing four blocks together and adding an outer border makes the block 21″ square.